-PAFA leases student housing apartments under a lease arrangement with an initial term greater than 12 months.
+PAFA previously leased student housing apartments under a lease arrangement with an initial term greater than 12 months.
 PAFA determines whether an agreement is or contains a lease at lease inception.
 Right-of-use assets represent PAFA's right to use an underlying asset for the lease term and lease liabilities represent PAFA's obligation to make lease payments arising from the lease, measured at an amount equal to the present value of the minimum lease payments over the remaining expected term of the lease.
-Amortization expense and interest expense related to PAFA's finance leases are included in tuition and fees, net of scholarships, on the statement of activities and changes in net assets.
+Lease expense for lease payments is recognized on a straight-line basis over the lease term.